 You will have normal keyboard and mouse control and input functions available to you here, though clipboard operations from your OS to the target application are not supported.
 There are also a few functions at the top of the window:

-Full Screen will fullscreen your browser, this is essentially the same as hitting F11.
+It will fullscreen your browser, this is essentially the same as hitting F11.

-Zoom In / Zoom Out give you finer zoom control.
+It gives you finer zoom control.

 To close Interactive Viewer, just close the browser tab.